AA & PI Students

 Individual and Couples Counseling

-Individual counseling appointments are scheduled on the same-day and first-come-first-served basis.
+Individual counseling appointments are scheduled on the same day and first-come-first-served basis.
 Appointments are released for scheduling each day and up to 16 hours ahead.
 To make appointments with the counselors, please call (510) 642-9494.
-Learn more >
+Visit the Individual and Couples Counseling webpage >

 Let's Talk Drop-In Consultations

 Let's Talk Drop-In Consultations are informal, brief, free consultations with UHS mental health counselors.
 They do not require any insurance or paperwork.
 UHS counselors have expertise and competency in working with underrepresented students on campus.
 All counselors work with students who are experiencing symptoms of anxiety, depression, and relationship concerns.
-Learn more >
+Visit the Let's Talk webpage >

 Group Counseling

 Many students benefit from counseling in a group format where common concerns can be explored.
 UHS group counseling sessions are free and do not require health insurance.
-Learn more >
+Visit the Group Counseling webpage >

-UHS Mental Health Counselors who specialize in working with Asian and Pacific Islander Students
+UHS Mental Health Counselors who specialize in working with Asian American & Pacific Islander Students

 Name